Sylviaunimna/AS-Kids-Game/README.txt

 IV.
 HOW TO RUN

 ------------------------
-Type in npm i to install the node_nodules folder
+Type in npm i to install the node_nodules folder.
+Type in node app.js to get the server running.